AndresProgramerCOP/AndresProgrammer/README.md

-- 👋 Hi, I’m @AndresProgramer
+- 👋 Hi, I’m @AndresProgrammer10
 - 👀 I’m interested in frontend developer and python.
 - 🌱 I’m currently learning javascript, css, html, svelte, reactjs, angular, vuejs.
 - 💞️ I’m looking to collaborate on documentation the projects that need it!